ZalozbaDev/speech_recognition_language_modeling/cfg_word_classes/README.md

     * see https://github.com/ZalozbaDev/UASR
 * dLabPro script "grm2ofst.xtp" for grammar conversion UASR to OpenFST
 * python script "grmmerge.py" which executes conversion and merging
+* bash script "generate_plots.sh" to visualize all word class files as .pdf

 Running:

 * Build the container using the supplied "Dockerfile"